 The Child Safety Section located in the School Safety Unit is within the Community Services Division of the Chesterfield County Police Department.
-This section is staffed by the following: two full-time supervisors, two full-time Child Safety Officers, fourteen part-time Child Safety Officers and three School Crossing Guards.
+This section is staffed by the following: four full-time Child Safety Officers, ten part-time Child Safety Officers and three School Crossing Guards.

-This was the 19th year this section has been responsible for providing the Success Through Education and Proactive Policing (STEPP) program to students in the Chesterfield County Public elementary schools.
+This was the 23rd year this section has been responsible for providing the Success Through Education and Police Partnerships (STEPP) program to students in the Chesterfield County Public elementary schools.

 These civilian, uniformed police personnel have successfully completed an extensive police background investigation.
 Each is hired, trained and supervised by members of the Chesterfield County Police Department.
 Child Safety Officers (CSO) act as an educational resource concerning child safety for residents in Chesterfield County.
-During the 2016-2017 school year, the officers presented 6,527 STEPP lessons and 193 events in 38 public Chesterfield County elementary schools and instructed approximately 26,025 students.
+These officers present approximately 4000 STEPP lessons annually and participate in various events in 39 public Chesterfield County elementary schools and instruct approximately 27,000 students.

 School Crossing Guards (SCG) and full-time Child Safety Officers ensure the safe passage of school students across roadways to and from school.
 This involves managing the parent and bus traffic, in and out of the school property every morning and afternoon.
 The CSOs and SCGs help to identify unsafe conditions inside and around the school buildings.
 They also build relationships and act as role models for the students, while promoting trust and acting as a contact to the Chesterfield County Police Department both within and outside of the school environment.

-Teaching – CSOs teach STEPP in all 38 Chesterfield County public elementary schools.
+Teaching –CSOs teach STEPP in all 39 Chesterfield County public elementary schools and Chester Early Childhood Learning Academy.
 Special educational opportunities exist for early childhood, Title I, Head Start and other classes.

 Events – CSOs occasionally participate in school, county and community sponsored events.
 This includes PTA meetings, book fairs, health fairs, Back to School Nights, festivals, field trips, performances, skate nights and graduations, as well as special before and after school programs.